About Seattle Atlas

 - Bus stops and transit stations

-- Bike infrastructure: protected lanes, greenways, trails, shared lanes, sharrows
+- Protected lanes, neighborhood greenways, multi-use trails, shared lanes, and sharrows

 How the Simplified View Works